Skip to main content

 The changes that happens in Stratus are initiated either by the Design team or by reporting an error in a Slack channel.

 We will turn every issue into a JIRA ticket.
-You will find all the tickets we are working on our JIRA board.

 When you begin to work on a ticket assign it to yourself.